0Slaye/42-cpp_canonical/README.md

 ```bash
 cd && git clone https://github.com/0Slaye/cpp_canonical.git
 ```
-Next you can add Cpp_canonical as an alias in your '.bashrc' or .zshrc' (don't forget to refresh your file after).
+Next you can add Cpp_canonical as an alias in your '.bashrc' or any 'rc' file (the file to execute is main.py).

+> [!NOTE]
+> Don't forget to source your 'bashrc' or any 'rc' file in wich you added the alias

 ## How to use